 - Heat Tolerance: You’re unlikely to overheat when swimming, even in hot weather, as water disperses body heat and cools your core temperature.

-Here are 6 important benefits you can expect from incorporating swimming into your fitness routine.
+Here are some of the benefits you can expect from incorporating swimming into your fitness routine.

 This calorie counter can tell you how many calories you burn doing your favorite stroke.
 For example, 30 minutes of breast stroke burns around 367 calories.
 And guess what?
 That beats walking, cycling and even running.